 url field.
 Point the URL field to a published Storybook at the version you want.

-If you are using a CHP level 1 service for hosting (such as Chromatic.com), you can provide a single URL for your Storybook in the
+If you're using Chromatic, you can provide a single URL for your Storybook in the

 In this example

-xyz123 is your project’s id.
+xyz123 is your Chromatic project id.
 Storybook will automatically compose in the Storybook published to that project corresponding to the version the user has installed.